emersonramos3lt/emersonramos3lt/ReadMe.md

 ###

-<p align="left">I build dynamic web applications using React, Next.js, TypeScript, and MongoDB, with backend experience in PHP, MySQL, and Python.
+<p align="left">I build dynamic web applications using React, Next.js, TypeScript, and MongoDB, with backend experience in basic PHP, MySQL, and Python.
 Passionate about UI/UX design with Figma and always eager to learn new technologies.</p>

 ###